How Teachers can Boost Dyslexic Students’ Confidence

-Dyslexic students need affection and encouragement especially from those whom they inspire; teachers are one of them.
-Recognition helps maintain students’ self-confidence and learn to overcome their difficulties.
+Dyslexic students need affection and encouragement, especially from those they inspire; teachers are one of them.
+Recognition helps maintain students’ self-confidence and helps them learn to overcome their difficulties.

-Dyslexic students primary difficulty is reading, because of its words hardly recognisable to them.
-Read aloud may cause embarrassment to them as they hardly pronounce or read correctly in front of the classroom.
+A dyslexic student’s primary difficulty is reading because its words are hardly recognisable.
+Reading aloud may cause embarrassment to them as they hardly pronounce or read correctly in front of the classroom.

-- Avoid Punishment if Dyslexic student forget anything
+- Avoid Punishment if a Dyslexic student forgets anything

 Offer positive strategies such as having one place to put things away.